johnyob/omniml/tex/popl26-author-response-draft.md

 of `Eq`.
 This approach cannot be used for *static* overloading, which imposes that a single global solution is selected within the definition of `f`.
-As we mentioned earlier, dynamic overloading imposes a different compilation strategy and has non-trivial consequences in term of observable behavior, efficiency, etc.
+As we mentioned earlier, dynamic overloading imposes a different compilation strategy and has non-trivial consequences in terms of observable behavior, efficiency, etc.

 Among the works cited in review B, [Kaes, 1992] and [Smith, 1994] and [Pottier,